MagicMark5/shoppies-frontend/README.md

 * Add a movie from the search results to our nomination list
 * View the list of films already nominated
 * Remove a nominee from the nomination list
+* Nominations are saved if the user leaves the page